ten-protocol/foundation/governance-guidelines.md

 ### 5.2	Business Governance Proposals

 #### 5.2.1 Access Standards
-The Obscuro system can be accessed by using software which implements the set of technical protocols which define compatibility (see 5.3.1) above).
-The reference implementation of this software is open source and freely accessible at [www.obscu.ro](https://www.obscu.ro).
+The Ten system can be accessed by using software which implements the set of technical protocols which define compatibility (see 5.3.1) above).
+The reference implementation of this software is open source and freely accessible at [GitHub/ten-protocol](https://www.github.com/ten-protocol).

 #### 5.2.2	Budget, Expenditure and Participation Fees
-The Board shall annually prepare and approve a budget for the operations of the Foundation, taking into account the not-for-profit status of the Foundation and the mission to promote the Obscuro Ecosystem.
+The Board shall annually prepare and approve a budget for the operations of the Foundation, taking into account the not-for-profit status of the Foundation and the mission to promote the Ten Ecosystem.

 The Operator shall charge the Foundation for services that the Operator provides under the requirements of the contract with the Foundation, including management of Participants, Network participation and access services, and sequencer services.